Emotions You Might Experience During Divorce

 When your marriage is coming to an end, you are at a crossroads in your life and there are no guarantees.
 It is normal to feel lost, confused, and alone.
 Give yourself time.
-It takes a lot of soul-searching and introspection to become clear about what you really want to manifest in your life moving forward.
+It takes a lot of soul-searching and introspection to understand what you want to manifest in your life moving forward.
 Allow yourself to dream.
 Be kind and gentle with yourself.
 Know that anxiety and fear are a natural part of the human experience.
-It is important to recognize that good things often come from reaching out into the unknown.
+Recognizing that good things often come from reaching out into the unknown is important.
 You have control over every decision you make.

 A Divorce Coach will guide you to develop an action plan that will strengthen your resolve and lead you forward.
-The partnership will provide you with tools to help you to grow in your own truth.
+The partnership will provide tools to help you grow in your own truth.

 Choice is an option you have every single time something happens in your life.
-It is important that you make decisions that support your goals, happiness, and well-being.
+You must make decisions that support your goals, happiness, and well-being.
 Only you have the power to choose what serves you and what defeats you.
 The right to react in a less emotionally disruptive way is up to you.

-Many people live in a cycle of decision and indecision before they get the clarity that is needed to step toward what they want.
+Many people live in a cycle of decision and indecision before getting the clarity needed to step toward what they want.
 People often deny, minimize, or rationalize the reasons for the end of their marriage.
-It is important to understand that everyone who goes through a divorce is vulnerable and conflicted in some way.
-Recognizing the conflict and owning that there are different parts you will be struggling with at various times, is part of the process.
+It is essential to understand that everyone who goes through a divorce is vulnerable and conflicted.
+Recognizing the conflict and owning that there are different parts you will be struggling with at various times is part of the process.

-There are many important decisions to be made, and it is challenging to problem-solve and think clearly while inundated with emotions.
-Taking a step back in the process and looking at the situation from a distance has proven to be extremely effective.
+One must also make many important decisions while going through a divorce, and it is challenging to problem-solve and think clearly while inundated with emotions.
+Taking a step back and looking at the situation from a distance has proven highly effective.
 Clarity requires you to be objective and detached enough to see reality as it is without judgment.
 Fostering your truth will make it easier to take effective action.

-A Divorce Coach will assist you in gaining the clarity and confidence needed for you to negotiate for your future from a position of strength, understanding, and respect.
+A Divorce Coach will assist you in gaining the clarity and confidence needed to negotiate for your future from a position of strength, understanding, and respect.

 Life does not end after divorce.
-It is a very hard time and marks the end of your marriage, but the experience does not have to prevent you from dreaming again.
+Although it is a tough time and marks the end of your marriage, the experience does not have to prevent you from dreaming again.
 The change is an opportunity to create new possibilities.
 You have the power to move forward toward a more fulfilling life.
 Allow yourself to honestly face where you are at the present moment and begin to accept your new role as a single person.